dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### `ORDER BY ALL`

 Another common cause for repetition in SQL is the `ORDER BY` clause.
 DataMiner and other RDBMSs have previously tackled this issue by allowing queries to specify the numbers of columns to `ORDER BY` (For example, `ORDER BY 1, 2, 3`).
 However, frequently the goal is to order by all columns in the query from left to right, and maintaining that numeric list when adding or subtracting columns can be error prone.
-In DuckDB, simply `ORDER BY ALL`:
+In DataMiner, simply `ORDER BY ALL`:

 ```sql
 SELECT